appseconnect/docs/_posts/ProcessFlow Management/Nodes and Links/2020-05-14-working-with-processflow-selfloop.md

 `Self-loop Configuration - Number of Occurence`
 `Self-loop Configuration - For a Timespan`

+**A. Choosing Self Loop Configuration - Number of Occurence**

-1. Select and choose the option `Time Span` radio button.
+1. In the self loop node, Select and choose the option `Number of Occurence` radio button.
 The following screen appears.
 [SCREENSHOT]
+2. Here you have to provide the value for the no. of times the Self Loop will be executed over the node.
+(a) The input value of no. of times/occurence should be an integer number.
+(b) The value range is between 1 to 999 (min to max value).
+3. Now provide the Description of the Self-loop configuration in the Description field which is mandatory.
+4. Self-loop execution over the GET/MAPPER/POST node will be executed as per the number of occurence defined by you or until data availability.

+**B. Choosing Self Loop Configuration - For a Timespan**
+1. In the self loop node, Select and choose the option `Time Span` radio button.
+The following screen appears.
+[SCREENSHOT]
 2. Now you get the option to input the duration for which the Self Loop will be executed.
 You have the option for the Time-Span in Hours, Minutes & Seconds.
 Enter the duration as per your requirement.
 (a) Hours: The value range of hours is from 1-24
 (b) Minutes: The value range of minutes is from 1-60
-(c) Seconds: The value range of seconds is from 1-60
+(c) Seconds: The value crange of seconds is from 1-60
 [SCREENSHOT]
-3. Now provide the Description of the Self-loop configuration in the Description field.
+3. Now provide the Description of the Self-loop configuration in the Description field which is mandatory.
-Description is a mandatory field.
+4. Self-loop execution over the GET/MAPPER/POST node will be executed as per the given timespan defined by you or until data availability.

+**C. Choosing Self Loop Configuration - Until data available**

 **(a)Maximum no. of characters allowed in the Description Field will be Max.
-  (b)Self-loop over the GET/MAPPER/POST node will be iterated for the duration as defined by the user or until data availability**
+  (b)Self-loop over the GET/MAPPER/POST node will be iterated for the duration as defined by the user or until data availability.
+  (c)Data availability is the first condition for execution of the self-loop, irrespective of the options choosen  for execution.**

+Business Scenarios for Self loop Usabilty & Execution:

+**(A) Using self loop in Get node, when the source application is unable to fetch more than a limited number of records at a single execution.**

+(B)